keywan-ghadami/jmespath.php/README.rst

 ============

-*path expression language for php* allows you to use Jsonpath/JMESPath smoothly inside your expressions inside PHP applications with PHP data structures.
+*path expression language for php* allows you to use JMESPath smoothly inside your expressions inside PHP applications with PHP data structures.
 It requires PHP 5.4 or greater and can be installed through `Composer <http://getcomposer.org/doc/00-intro.md>`_ using the ``?/?``(TODO release on packagist.org) package.